pinkpixel-dev/context-generator-mcp/PROJECT_SUMMARY.md

-# llmstxt-generator MCP Server - Project Completion Summary
+# context-generator MCP Server - Project Completion Summary

 ## 🎉 Project Status: COMPLETE ✅

-The llmstxt-generator MCP server has been successfully implemented and is fully functional.
+The context-generator MCP server has been successfully implemented and is fully functional.
 All core features have been developed, tested, and are ready for production use.

 ## 🚀 What Was Built